 COVID-19, caused by exposure to the novel coronavirus, is a serious respiratory illness that can be spread from person to person.
 To take direct action against this critical public health emergency, Governor Ivey has formed a high-level task force to coordinate a response.
-On March 13, 2020, on recommendation from the State Health Officer, Gov. Ivey declared a state public health emergency exists in the state of Alabama and has since issued ten supplemental state of emergency proclamations.
+On March 13, 2020, on recommendation from the State Health Officer, Gov. Ivey declared a state public health emergency exists in the state of Alabama and has since issued fifteen supplemental state of emergency proclamations.

 Break for a Plate ensures all Alabama children can continue to receive nutritious meals while schools across the state are temporarily closed.
 Break for a Plate offers two free meals each day to kids and teens up to 18 years of age.
 Get Break for a Plate information here.